 Lastly, the substrate needs to stay rich.
 Add organic matter every spring.
 Following these rules will give your potted hellebore the best possible environment, and your plant will thrive without any problems for at least four years.
 When the plant turns 4 years old, divide it:

 - do this in September, without removing the plant from its pot.
 Simply cut the plant in half, and tease one half out while leaving the other half in place.

 - Place the portion you extracted in a new pot with fresh soil mix and garden soil.

 - Add soil mix to backfill the hole in the pot with the half-hellebore that was left behind.

 This way, you’ll replenish nutrients in the substrate.
 Though hellebore should cope quite well with such a division, it’s best to water once a week for a month to make sure roots recover and start spreading again.

-Even though it’s very hardy, you’ll do good to protect your potted hellebore from cold winds and from frost if it lasts a long time.
+Even though it’s very hardy, you’ll do good to protect your hellebore in pots from cold winds and frost if it lasts a long time.

 To learn more, read: